Summer is the Perfect Time for Teens to Volunteer

 And now is as good a time as any to make sure you’re maxing out set-it-and-forget fundraising that happens on the reg without you having to think about it.
 Examples:

 - Round Up.
 Basically you register a credit card with the RoundUp app and voila!
 Each purchase you put on that card is rounded up to the nearest whole dollar, with the difference funneled straight to the charity you choose.
-As with Amazon Smile, the key to success is getting a lot of people to do this.
-Meaning, spreading the word is a huge help!

 - Our Cookie Jar program.
 We have a growing network of grassroots supporters who have committed to making monthly donations.
 A mighty sweet welcome package awaits!
 Click here to get in on the action.
 Bonus points if your employer offers a money match!

 - Send Cookies.
 Parents, if you are reading this, send a Gift that Gives Back to your favorite GRADUATE!